Free shipping on orders over $250

 Make sure the container is large enough to hold all your supplies and easy to carry.

-Ready.gov recommends at least 3 days of food for each person, so you should plan on the same for your pet's emergency kit.
+Ready.gov recommends at least 3 days of food for each person, so you should plan on the same for your pet emergency kit for dogs and cats.
 A bag of dried food plus a can or two should suffice for 3 days or more.
 The longer food is 100% sealed in its original bag, the longer it will last.

 Ideally, you will never need to use your emergency kit.
 However, in the event that you do, it will probably be a high stress situation.
-Help and comfort your pet by including a toy in your pet emergency kit.
+Help and comfort your pet by including a toy in your pet emergency kit for dogs and cats.

 A space blanket is a space saver, but the dog’s old crate blanket can be thrown in too.
 Wool blankets are an excellent choice, as they provide warmth and padding.